vpuh1/csg/README.md

 ### Installation
 Install `pandoc`, clone this repo, after that.
 ```
-make && sudo make install
+cd src && make && sudo make install
 ```
-You can find your csg files under ~/.csg/
+You can find your csg files under ~/.csg
 See `man csg` for more info.